-- Modelica uses the same comment syntax as C++ and Java (i.e., // signals the start of a line comment and / / is a multi-line comment); comments may contain any Unicode character.
-Modelica also has structured comments in the form of annotations and string comments. - Description strings (= production "string-comment" in the grammar) and strings in annotations (= STRING with production annotation-comment in the grammar) may contain any member of the Unicode character set.
+- Modelica uses the same comment syntax as C++ and Java (i.e., // signals the start of a line comment and /\ .... \/ is a multi-line comment); comments may contain any Unicode character.
+Modelica also has structured comments in the form of annotations and string comments. - Each description-string or string in annotations (= STRING with production annotation-clause in the grammar) may contain any member of the Unicode character set.
 All other strings have to contain only the sub-set of Unicode characters identical with the 7-bit US-ASCII character set.
 [As a consequence, operators like ">" or "<", and external functions only operate on ASCII strings and not on Unicode-strings.
-Within a description string the tags <HTML> and </HTML> or <html> and </html> define optionally begin and end of content that is HTML encoded.] - Boldface denotes keywords of the Modelica language.
+Within a description-string the tags <HTML> and </HTML> or <html> and </html> define optionally begin and end of content that is HTML encoded.] - Boldface denotes keywords of the Modelica language.
 Keywords are reserved words and may not be used as identifiers. - Productions use hyphen as separator both in the grammar and in the text.
 Previously the grammar used underscore.